 BA (Hons) Business Management with Enterprise and Innovation at Winchester is an optional pathway of the BA (Hons) Business Management programme.

-Students choosing this pathway have this specialisation reflected in the title of their degree.
-Students do not need to commit to this pathway until they have completed Business Management at Year 1.
-By this time, students have a good foundation in the study of Business Management, and are able to make an informed choice.
+If you choose this pathway, you have this specialisation reflected in the title of your degree.
+You do not need to commit to this pathway until you have completed Business Management at Year 1.
+By this time, you have a good foundation in the study of Business Management and are able to make an informed choice.

-The programme provides an opportunity for students to develop new business ideas and to assess their personal suitability for starting their own business.
-It also prepares students for general management roles involving creativity and new product/service development within established organisations.
+The programme provides an opportunity for you to develop new business ideas and to assess your personal suitability for starting your own business.
+It also prepares you for general management roles involving creativity and new product/service development within established organisations.